Locate a grave MUSEUM OF THE FALLEN

 2500 BCE 100 CE

-Dread queen of the land of no return, who kept the dead behind seven gates and now keeps only silence.
+Mesopotamian dread queen of the land of no return, who kept the dead — and even her sister Ishtar — behind seven gates, and now keeps only silence.

 Born